 It only takes you 4 simple steps and a few hours to perform a migration with LitExtension.

-Side Note: Watch the video tutorial how to migrate WooCommerce to Shopify.
+Side Note: Watch the video tutorial on how to migrate WooCommerce to Shopify.
 Click here.

 1. Create a LitExtension account